-INSERTED my own names for grand solar minima for which I s if you feel it's appropriate.definitely DO NOT agree with some names suggested for the next grand solar minimum, and here I other scientists, and who have been severely criticised for daring to suggest that the sun is important in climate!]
+[Howell - OOPS, In my work, at one time I INSERTED my own names for grand solar minima for which I didn't have a name on hand.
+Most of these DO have names from others, albeit I'm not sure how “official” they are.
+As author, you will probably want consensus names where that is well established and recognised.
+HOWEVER, ,I suggest that you be “flexible”, putting in your own names if you feel it's appropriate.
+I definitely DO NOT agree with some names suggested for the next grand solar minimum, and here I think our foots should be put down to select a “heretical” scientitst or group of them (Charvatova, Abdussamatov) who have been decades ahead of the other scientists, and who have been severely criticised for daring to suggest that the sun is important in climate!]

+When talking of drought, on the other hand, another pattern emerges.